Tax Debt Discharge

 The final test in order to discharge your income tax debt is the 240 day rule.
 The taxes must be assessed at least 240 days ago.
 Tax can be assessed after the taxes are filed.
 You can find when the taxes are assessed on your tax return letter.
 It is listed on your tax account transcript as code 290.
 As long as that day is more than 240 days before you file for bankruptcy, you can discharge those taxes.
 It is important to note that if you have an amended or corrected return or audit, the assessment date may be significantly later.

 There are 3 things that can cause the 3-2-240 time requirements to have time added to it.
 The first is if you have made an offer in compromise.
 The second is having filed for bankruptcy previously.
 The final one is if you have obtained a taxpayer assistance order.
 All three of these things can suspend the time period of the 3-2-240 rules.
 If you get one of these things, then the time starts over, so pay careful attention to the timing of your federal income tax if you hope to get it discharged.
 Entering into a payment arrangement with the IRS does not suspend the time periods of the 3-2-240 rules.
-If you pass the 3-2-240 test, then you are eligible to get your income tax debt discharged by the court.
+If you pass the 3-2-240 test, then you may be eligible to get your income tax debt discharged by the court.